ChristosDiamantidis/diabetes-ML/README.md

 # diabetes-ML
-A machine learning, logistic regression model for the diagnosis of diabetes mellitus.
+A machine learning model for the diagnosis of diabetes mellitus, using logistic regression.
 Database made available from the National Institute of Diabetes.

 Two versions of the model are available: